 - Not getting agreements in advance (including specified time deadlines when applicable, for instance).

 - Discussing the issue right after it happens.
 (The positive solution: Find a time to relax, and then discuss it with your child in order to come to an agreement.)

-Acting, rather than talking, helps students understand that for every opportunity or freedom they have, there is a responsibility attached.
+Acting, rather than talking, helps students understand that for every opportunity or freedom they have, there is a degree of responsibility attached.
 For example, a child has the opportunity to play with a toy or work with a material respectfully.
-If the child’s behavior is disrespectful then he/she would lose the privilege to use the toy or the material.
+If the child’s behavior is disrespectful then he/she should lose the privilege to use the toy or the material.
 This agreement is only effective if the consequence is enforced with kind and firm follow-through.
-The child will have another opportunity to use the toy or the material again upon demonstrating the responsible behavior needed to use it with respect.
+The child will have another opportunity to use the toy or the material again upon demonstrating responsible behavior needed to use it with respect.